Self-Evolving Layered Structured Memory

 MemoryEvents(userId, timestamp)

-.
-Materialize snapshots in
+and materialize snapshots in

 MemorySnapshots(userId, version)